- 5-Minute Article

-Despite these important benefits, 58% of Americans haven’t prepared critical documents, such as a will or a living trust.1 The reasons range from believing that they don’t have enough money to simply not knowing how to prepare a plan.
+Despite these important benefits, only 32% of Americans have prepared critical documents, such as a will or a living trust.1 The reasons range from believing that they don’t have enough money to simply not knowing how to prepare a plan.
 But the number one reason people cite for their lack of planning is that they simply haven’t gotten around to it.

 Reasons Why People Don't Have A Legacy Plan